quyennguyen2201/quyennguyen2201.github.io/_pages/talks.md

 - Predicting corporate carbon footprint for climate risk analysis - A machine learning approach.
 In: Department of Accountancy and Finance Seminar Series *(University of Otago, 2019)*
 - Risk to Residential Property Values from Climate Change-Related Flooding Hazards: A Mixed Method Approach.
 Presentation to: The Planning Team *(Dunedin City Council, 2019)*
 - Risk to Residential Property Values from Climate Change-Related Flooding Hazards: A Mixed Method Approach.
 In: GIS @ Otago Symposium *(University of Otago, 2019)*
 - Predicting corporate carbon footprint for climate risk analysis - A machine learning approach.
-In: GRASFI 2019 Conference *(University of Oxford, 2019)* — **shortlisted for the UBS Innovative Methods Prize**
+In: The 2019 2nd  Global Research Alliance for Sustainable Finance and Investment Conference *(University of Oxford, 2019)* — **shortlisted for the UBS Innovative Methods Prize**
 - Risk to Residential Property Values from Climate Change-Related Flooding Hazards: A Mixed Method Approach.
-In: GRASFI 2019 Conference *(University of Oxford, 2019)* — **shortlisted for the UBS Innovative Methods Prize** [Co-author presentation*]
+In: The 2019 2nd  Global Research Alliance for Sustainable Finance and Investment Conference*(University of Oxford, 2019)* — **shortlisted for the UBS Innovative Methods Prize** [Co-author presentation*]

 ### **2020**
 - Predicting corporate carbon footprint for climate risk analysis - A machine learning approach [Synthesis].
 Presentation to: One Planet Sovereign Wealth Funds Research Forum *(Paris, 2020)* [Co-author presentation*]